Aro1914/AroTable/README.md

 ## Description

 AroTable is a data structure that sorts itself with every manipulation made to it.
-It runs on the very fast [AroSort](https://github.com/Sight-Innovation/AroSort) sorting algorithm, with a Big O Notation of O(n) in adding, but a Big O Notation of O(1) in removing and searching!
+It runs on the very fast [AroSort](https://github.com/Sight-Innovation/AroSort) sorting algorithm, with a Big O Notation of O(n) in adding and removing, but a Big O Notation of O(1) in searching!

 Compatible with both client-side and server-side environments.